artificialcitizens/ac-scripts/README.md

 You now have access to the various tools we have to play with, the info for how to use each tool lives in the repo.

+You'll be prompted to install the dependencies for the scripts and enter any API keys needed.

 ## Updating Scripts

 To update your scripts navigate back to the Kit tab and Manage Kenv and use the Pull Kenv option